Components -> Minerals -> Trace elements

 While selenium is essential for healthy bodily functions, excessive intake can lead to selenium toxicity, which can cause symptoms such as hair loss, brittle nails, digestive issues, and neurological abnormalities.
 It's important to consume selenium within recommended levels to avoid potential health risks.

-Can Selenium be harmful?
+Can selenium be harmful?

 Yes, selenium can be harmful if consumed in excessive amounts.
 High levels of selenium in the body can lead to a condition called selenosis, which may cause symptoms such as gastrointestinal disturbances, hair loss, fatigue, and nervous system abnormalities.
 It's important to consume selenium within the recommended dietary allowance to avoid potential health risks.

-What if your Selenium is low?
+What if your selenium is low?

-How do vegans get their Selenium intake?
+How do vegans get their selenium intake?

-Vegans can get their Selenium intake from various plant-based sources such as grains, nuts, seeds, and legumes.
+Vegans can get their selenium intake from various plant-based sources such as grains, nuts, seeds, and legumes.
 Some examples include sunflower seeds, chia seeds, brown rice, and lentils.
 Additionally, incorporating selenium-rich foods like mushrooms and fortified foods into their diet can help vegans meet their selenium requirements.

 Selenium Daily Requirement Calculator